Introduction

 Telco-Cloud with loxilb

-- E2 might require SCTP-LB with OpenVPN bundled together
+- E2 (ORAN): May require SCTP load balancing integrated with OpenVPN

-- N32 requires support for Security Edge Protection Proxy(SEPP)
+- N32: Requires support for SEPP (Security Edge Protection Proxy)

 Why choose loxilb?